brix4dayz/dpd_cpp/README.md

    + **Bond**'s need com and reference to molecule.
    + **AngBond** could be class containing two **Bond**'s.
 * Implement **Nanoparticle** class.
-* Add collision detection to builders using **Bin**s.
+* Add collision detection to builders using **Bin**'s.
 * Organize library and executables into application.
 * Develop Python GUI to handle inputs and call executables to generate and process simulations.
 * Finish _unlink_ and _deconstructors_ for objects to prevent memory leaks.
 * Consider using _references_ in some places instead of _pointers_.
 * Write code which can read output files produced by other software into data, process/edit/manipulate that data and print it in a friendly format.
-* Make generic classes for calculating measurements for dpd simulation objects such persistence length of a chain, or radius of gyration for micelles, etc.
+* Make generic classes for calculating measurements for **DPD** simulation objects such persistence length of a chain, or radius of gyration for micelles, etc.